coverclock/com-diag-tesoro/README.md

 * src - contains client-side HTML and JavaScript programs to be installed on the tile server.
 * txt - contains mostly unexplained notes about stuff I wanted to remember.

+# Datagrams (JSON)

+* NAM - a name string (typically the host name) identifying the data source.
+* NUM - an monotonically increasing integer number.
+* TIM - the time in UTC in integer seconds since the POSIX epoch.
+* LAT - the latitude in decimal degrees.
+* LON - the longitude in decimal degrees.
+* MSL - the altitude above mean sea level in decimal meters.
+* LBL - a label string (typically a timestamp) applied to the moving marker.

 # Architecture

 Tesoro follows the Model-View-Controller (MVC) pattern.
 Although all of the